punassuming/z/README.md

 	z foo -o l			list all dirs matching folder foo (by frecency)

-	z . -o l			list all history entries in the datafile
+	z foo -o l			list all history entries in the datafile matching foo

-	z office -p hklm	cd to most frecent folder matching office in drive HKLM (The registry)
+	z office			cd to most frecent folder matching office in drive HKLM (The registry)

 	z -x				remove the current directory from the datafile